-- Go to Orinoco in Headington if you want any paint AND if you want stuff for for making things - it's like an Alladin's cave, they have things you never knew you wanted.
+- Go to Orinoco in Headington if you want stuff for for making things - it's like an Alladin's cave, they have things you never knew you wanted.

 - Crisp packets can't be recycled - so you could stop eating them in protest - or make things out of them like Christmas decorations, gift bags or shrink them in the oven to make into badges, keyrings, etc.